We left at 3:30am last Wednesday morning and arrived in Carmalita (the town right next to th

 The trip ended great to with us running out of gas about 30 minutes form San Andres.
 In the middle of the day too which was roasting hot.
 So we all found shade and sat on the side of the road while poor Alan had to walk into the neares town to get gas!

 It was fun to practice our spanish on the trip as our guides only spoke Spanish and all of the other people who work in El Mirador did too.
-And we only saw a handful of other tourists which was nice.
+And we only saw a h

 And when we got back, being especially dirty and dusty and roasting hot we went for our last swim in the lake......
 AND I have more mosquito bites than I have ever had at a time before!!!
 Thank goodness for malaria meds!